-Corporate development expenses were higher in the current year than in the prior comparative year.
+Corporate development expenses were lower in the current year than in the prior comparative year.
 In the first quarter of 2016, negligible efforts were expended on corporate development as the primary focus was the advancement of the El Compas project which was acquired in October 2015 and the due diligence of the project by Endeavour, leading to the eventual sale of the project in May 2016.
 In the remaining quarters of 2016, project generative efforts were re-initiated to identify projects of merit for acquisition purposes as precious metal prices continued their upward trends which weakened in the latter part of the third quarter but would assist with reduced valuations for acquisition purposes.
-These activities included the engagement of third party consultants to assist and to provide corporate advisory services to allow greater breadth in seeking projects and financing possibilities for larger scaling of projects given the current significantly improved financial resources of the Company from the sale of the El Compas project.
-Such efforts resulted in the property option agreement with Eureka for the FG gold project which has measured and indicated resources.
-In the first and second quarters of fiscal 2015, efforts were focused on the viability of the Albion process for the Company's New Polaris project.
-Then in the remaining quarters of fiscal 2015, the Company focused its due diligence on the El Compas project in Mexico which culminated in the Share Purchase Agreement with Marlin Gold in October 2015.
+These activities included the engagement of third party consultants to assist and to provide corporate advisory services to allow greater breadth in seeking projects and financing possibilities for larger scaling of projects given the significantly improved financial resources of the Company from the sale of the El Compas project.
+Such efforts resulted in the property option agreement in August 2016 with Eureka for the FG gold project which has measured and indicated resources.
+Ongoing corporate development continued into the first quarter of fiscal 2017 which led to the acquisition of AIM which owns 10 gold properties in Nevada of which two properties (Fondaway Canyon and Dixie Comstock) contain historic gold resource estimates, and owns one gold property in Idaho, and has two royalty interests on other properties.
+A NI 43-101 technical report for resource estimate was completed for the Fondaway Canyon project in April 2017.
+During the remaining quarters of fiscal 2017, nominal efforts were sustained on corporate development as the Company focused on detailed data review of the Fondaway Canyon project and development of a new structural model for gold mineralization to prepare for a Phase 1 exploration program which included ground magnetic survey, rock chip sampling and permitting, and on the 7 hole diamond drilling program which was mobilized and completed in the fourth quarter.